 While the debt has grown in the period between 2014 and 2019 in the area of 11% to 15% in relative value year on year, it increased significantly in 2020, rising to 37% in relative value, from EUR 12,824 million end December 2019 to EUR 17,559 million on 31 December 2020.
-This change can be explained by an increase of the amount borrowed in 2020 and 2021, mainly to cover the unplanned financing needs linked to the COVID-19 health crisis and the floods that hits Wallonia in July 2021.
+This change can be explained by an increase of the amount borrowed in 2020 and 2021, mainly to cover the unplanned financing needs linked to the COVID-19 health crisis and the floods that hit Wallonia in July 2021.
 Measures were taken by the Issuer to fight against socio-economic consequences of these two crises.
-Although the outstanding debt stock continues to growth in absolute terms, the trend has slowed down in 2022.
-The relative growth is about 11%, reaching a total debt stock of EUR 23,184 million.
-It should also be noted that the exercise carried out in 2022 will make it possible to pre-finance the financing needs for 2023 to an approximate amount of EUR 500 million.
+Although the outstanding debt stock continues to growth in absolute terms, the trend has slowed down in 2022 and 2023.
+The relative growth were respectively about 11% and 9%.
+The total debt stock reached EUR 25,287.47 million.

-Outstanding debt (in EUR million):
+Outstanding debt (in million EUR):

-The evolution of the outstanding debt of the Issuer is presented in the figure below for the period 2014-2022.
+The evolution of the outstanding debt of the Issuer is presented in the figure below for the period 2014-2023.
 It is composed of the following elements:

-- Long term direct debt (including SPABS, FADELS & SWDE)

-- Short term debt
+- Long term direct debt (including SPABS, FADELS & SWDE) - Short term debt

 - Cash balance (centralized treasury)

-35 SPABS (Public society for the administration of school buildings).
+33 SPABS (Public society for the administration of school buildings).
+The amortisation of SPABS's debt is not subject to budgetary appropriations entered in the Region's expenditure budget.